 Exotic Species Management Plans / Environmental Assessments

-Horses, burros and cattle are not native to the park.
 NPS Policies direct that exotic species "will be managed if control is prudent and feasible and the species interferes with natural processes and the perpetuation of natural features, native species or natural habitats."
-Horses, burros and cattle are not native to the park.
+These species are not native to the park.

-The plan will provide guidance and a management framework for decisions regarding trespass livestock management over coming years.
-The plan includes measures that minimize the undesirable effects of management actions upon park visitors, and natural and cultural resources.
+The plans will provide guidance and a management framework for decisions regarding exotic species management over coming years.
+The plans include measures that minimize the undesirable effects of management actions upon park visitors, and natural and cultural resources.